 The Centauris CN9000 100Gbps Ethernet encryptor is the ideal solution for organisations that are seeking high levels of data security across ultra-fast networks.

 Providing high quality encryption key generation and distribution, the Centauris CN9000 Series have IDQ’s quantum random number generator (Quantis QRNG).
-By upgrading the Centauris CN9000 Series with the unconditional security of Cerberis quantum key distribution (QKD) server, IDQ offers next generation security for point-to-point backbone and storage networks for long-term data protection.
+By upgrading the Centauris CN9000 Series with the unconditional security of Cerberis quantum key distribution (QKD) System, IDQ offers next generation security for point-to-point backbone and storage networks for long-term data protection.

 The intrinsic key generation and distribution capability of the Centauris CN9000 Series removes reliance on external key servers and provides robust, fault-tolerant security architecture.
 At the same time, their secure, tamper-proof chassis delivers uncompromising protection to key material held in the encryptors.